 The benefits are normally better with accident insurance through your employer, so you should take advantage of interim accident insurance for as long as possible before you change to your health insurer.

 The cover from compulsory basic insurance is valid worldwide, but is limited in terms of its amount.
-If you travel to countries with high health costs, you are strongly advised to take out international health insurance (see "Is it worth taking out international travel insurance?").
+If you travel to countries with high health costs, you are strongly advised to take out international health insurance.

 You have to decide for yourself whether it's worth insuring your luggage.
 In any event, travelers who have the least to worry about are those who take as few valuables with them as possible.
-Otherwise household contents insurance offers supplementary cover for luggage and theft away from home.
+Otherwise, most household contents insurance offer supplementary cover for luggage and theft away from home.
 However, many globetrotters today take a great deal of expensive equipment with them, the value of which exceeds the standard sum insured for luggage.
-It's worth taking out electronic device insurance for photo and video cameras, drones, laptops etc.
+It can be worthwhile taking out electronic device insurance for photo and video cameras, drones, laptops etc.

 There is a "Personal assistance" component with